thewhiteh4t/thewhiteh4t.github.io/_posts/2018-05-26-pwnedornot.md

 <p class="content white-text">

-pwnedOrNot is a python script which checks if the email account has  been compromised in a data breach, if the email account is compromised  it proceeds to find **passwords** for the compromised account.
+pwnedOrNot is a python script which checks if the email account has  been compromised in a data breach, if the email account is compromised  it proceeds to find <b>passwords</b> for the compromised account.

 <br>